 2) Discrimination

 It is a sad reality that some bosses have prejudices and preconceived biases against certain people that have nothing to do with their merit or work ethic.
-Therefore, California and federal employment law prohibits employers from firing you based on your “protected characteristics.”
+Therefore, California and federal employment law prohibit employers from firing you based on your “protected characteristics.”
 These include such traits as:

 - race or color,